robotmlg/mattgoldman.us/2cv.md

 In 1986, the 2CV6 Spécial was the low end trim, which has no dome light, no ash tray, no radio, and only one sun visor (I installed a second one).
 This car was originally sold in Italy and imported to the USA in 2019.
-I belive he red paint is original; the blue-grey paint was added by the previous owner to make the car look like the higher-end "Charleston" trim level.
+I belive the red paint is original; the blue-grey paint was added by the previous owner to make the car look like the higher-end "Charleston" trim level.